cenwu/pqrBayes/README.md

     [Ren et al. (2023)](https://doi.org/10.1111/biom.13670), and regularized quantile varying coefficient models ([Zhou et al.(2023)](https://doi.org/10.1016/j.csda.2023.107808)).
 In particular, valid robust Bayesian inferences under both models in the presence of heavy-tailed errors can be validated on finite samples.
-Additional models includes robust Bayesian group LASSO and robust binary Bayesian LASSO ([Fan and Wu (2025)](https://doi.org/10.1002/sta4.70078).
+Additional models with spike-and-slab priors include robust Bayesian group LASSO and robust binary Bayesian LASSO ([Fan and Wu (2025)](https://doi.org/10.1002/sta4.70078).
     The Markov Chain Monte Carlo (MCMC) algorithms of the proposed and alternative models are implemented in C++.